asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

-wheel."_ It seems like a real organizational optimization to have all teams share logging code, management of release tooling and scripts, data access libraries and technologies, etc. We are taught as developers that duplication is the root of all evil so cross-team duplication must also be a problem.
+wheel."_ It seems like a real organizational optimization to have all teams share logging code, management of release tooling and scripts, data access libraries and technologies, etc. We are taught as developers that duplication is the root of all evil, so cross-team duplication must also be a problem.

 A lot of this focus is about "being able to move developers between teams."
 Moving developers between teams for scheduling reasons is short-sighted and ends